Greece–Poland relations: Interbellum

+World War II

 During the German-Soviet invasion of Poland, which started World War II in 1939, Greece declared neutrality.
 Despite this, some of the escape routes of Poles who fled from occupied Poland to Hungary and Romania led through Greece.
 The Poles were then transported from Greek ports, aboard Polish, Greek and other ships, to Polish-allied France, where the Polish Army was reconstituted to continue the fight against Germany.
 Eventually, Greece, fearing Germany, refused to further allow Poles to evacuate aboard Greek ships, and difficulties arose, causing the escape route to be diverted to Bulgaria.
 By 1941 there were between 100 and 194 Polish refugees, among them Polish Jews, in Greece.
 In 1940–1941 the Polish Embassy in Athens and the Polish government-in-exile tried to evacuate the refugees from Greece, including Polish Jews to British Palestine, but Polish- and Greek-allied Britain did not agree.

 Greece was eventually invaded as well, by Germany and Italy in 1941, and the Polish Embassy was closed.
 Jerzy Iwanow-Szajnowicz, a native of Poland who worked for Polish and British intelligence in occupied Greece, became a hero of the Greek resistance, commemorated with a monument in Thessaloniki.
+Many Greek Jews were deported by the Germans to concentration camps in occupied Poland.
+Greek prisoners of war were held by the Germans, alongside Polish and other Allied POWs, in the Stalag Luft III and Stalag VIII-B POW camps, and six Poles and one Greek were among the victims of the German-perpetrated Stalag Luft III murders.
+There is a memorial to the victims in Żagań, Poland.
+Greeks along with Poles were imprisoned in subcamps of the Gross-Rosen concentration camp in Iłowa and Jasień, and a subcamp of the Stutthof concentration camp in Police.